shubhamd/transferScript/README.md

 4.For first time users, browser is opened automatically with required URL.

+Dependencies :

+Install config package, which doesn't comes preloaded with the default python modules with IDLE on windows or with ubuntu.

 TODO :
 1. Resolve the error while creating a path for a nested directory.